 The Blockchain is a radical departure from current systems mainly due to its decentralized nature, where the network is distributed across volunteer nodes which are typically run by “miners.”
 This allows for decentralized verification of financial transactions by those running the nodes, and - in conjunction with strong cryptographic measures - due to its decentralized nature, the network is difficult to hack.
 That said, Blockchain technology is a brilliant conception that is perfect for all types of record-keeping protocols (including financial spreadsheets, databases, and ledgers) - which on the blockchain becomes “shared data” that is decentralized and distributed in the blockchain network - along with a myriad of peer-to-peer systems.
 Such P2P systems can include contract systems, payment systems, and data transfer/sharing systems (e.g. Internet Relay Chat, and the Internet itself).

-With the latter, replacing certain centralized, client-server data communication systems with a global, decentralized system can allow for an upgrade of the Internet, into the Web 2.0.
+With the latter, replacing certain centralized, client-server data communication systems with a global, decentralized system can allow for an upgrade of the Internet, into Web 2.0.

-Bitcoin is a decentralized cryptocurrency which is “mined” by using powerful GPUs to solve complex, cryptocurrency Hash-based problems (SHA-256 based).
+Bitcoin is a decentralized cryptocurrency that is “mined” by using powerful GPUs to solve complex, cryptocurrency Hash-based problems (SHA-256 based).
 As noted by Audrey Watters of HackEducation (2016), Satoshi was the first miner when Bitcoin went live in 2009.
 By 2011 Satoshi’s presence - regarding code, forums, papers, etc. - disappeared.
 Mining and verification processes require cryptographic signatures with keys, which (regarding Satoshi’s PGP keys) has been used by some to falsely attempt to indicate authorship of the Blockchain and Bitcoin systems.

 How Does Blockchain Work?

-What is the Purpose of Blockchain?
+What Is The Purpose Of Blockchain?

-Bitcoin was made to be a decentralized, peer-to-peer financial payment system that does not require a middleman for trust, guarantees or legalities.
+Bitcoin was made to be a decentralized, peer-to-peer financial payment system that does not require a middleman for trust, guarantees, or legalities.
 This system helps to reduce current and past reliance on banks and lawyers with regards to contracts and all methods of payment protocols.
-With past systems, centralized authorities stored all financial data and were required to verify all financial transactions, while the funds of end-users were largely in the hands of (and under the control of) third parties, such as banks and credit unions.
+In past systems, centralized authorities stored all financial data and were required to verify all financial transactions, while the funds of end-users were largely in the hands of (and under the control of) third parties, such as banks and credit unions.
 The blockchain stores all financial data across a distributed network, creating a decentralized system run by - and verified by - a global network of miners, so no one person (and no central location) controls the financial system.

-As an open-source, transparent and public system, all contracts and peer-to-peer payments become secure and no longer require a neutral, third party.
-If person A needs to pay person B, they can trust one another, use a neutral third party to verify that the payment has been completed according to an initial agreement (i.e. contract), or use the decentralized, public blockchain for the payment/contract, where a network of miners verify the required payment and all records are accessible, open, and immutable.
+As an open-source, transparent, and public system, all contracts and peer-to-peer payments become secure.
+If person A needs to pay person B, they can trust one another, use a neutral third party to verify that the payment has been completed according to an initial agreement (i.e. contract), or use the decentralized, public blockchain for the payment/contract.
+Here, a network of miners verifies the required payment and all records are accessible, open, and immutable.

 Such custom blockchain platforms were built based on the original open-source Bitcoin blockchain - some run the development of apps and/or digital-ledger based contracts (smart contracts).
 That said, blockchain technology is simply any non-bitcoin, blockchain platform that is based on the general premise of the decentralized platform/network.
 To this end, many banks, financial systems, health institutions, tech companies, educational enterprises, and research organizations have developed their own digital-ledger system (i.e. blockchain technology) for financial transactions, health records, data collation, information distribution, etc.

-Is Blockchain Only Useful for Crypto Currency?
+Is Blockchain Only Useful For Crypto Currency?

-Non Currency Related Uses for Blockchain Technology
+Non-Currency Related Uses For Blockchain Technology

 - Cloud storage: Data storage in online, centralized systems via cloud servers is an important and significant step forward in the tech industry.
 However, contrasting current methods of cloud storage - and cloud computing - decentralized digital-ledger systems could offer transparent, secure, non-centralized data storage for end-users worldwide.
 This same type of system (decentralized servers with data distributed in the global network) could upgrade the internet and all P2P (peer-to-peer) communications and data sharing.